 This Neoclassical royal residence of Mon Repos Palace is situated on top of Analipsis hill, near Kanoni area, in the middle of a beautiful setting full of greenery.
 It was built in 1826 by the British Commissioner Frederic Adams as a gift to his Corfiot wife, Nina Palatianou.
 It is a small but very beautiful palace with colonial architectural elements.
 Later on, the palace became the summer residence of all British governors of Corfu and when the Ionian Islands were united to Greece, in 1864, it was given as a gift to King George I of Greece.
 This is also the house where Prince Phillip, Duke of Edinburgh, the husband of Queen Elisabeth II, was born into on June, 10th, 1921.
 Other than being a royal vacation destination, the castle is additionally used to have meetings.

 4. The Achilleion

-Elisabeth, the “melancholy queen”, was murdered in 1898 and Emperor of Germany Wilhelm II bought the Achilleion Palace, where he lived during his regular spring visits in Corfu.
-On your visit enjoy the impressive garden and staggering perspectives towards the ocean.
+Elisabeth, the “melancholy queen”, was murdered in 1898 and Emperor of Germany Wilhelm II bought the Achilleion Palace, where he lived during his regular spring visits to Corfu.
+On your visit enjoy the impressive garden and staggering perspectives toward the ocean.
 A sound guide is available in different dialects, to bring the place and its history to life.